squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 * :gdef:`message` represents bitstrings;
 * :gdef:`bool` represents a single bit;
 * :gdef:`timestamp` represents the points in a finite execution trace;
-* :gdef:`index` represent an arbitrary finite set used to index unbounded collections of objects.
+* :gdef:`index` represents an arbitrary finite set used to index unbounded collections of objects.

-.. note:: A finite type is still unbounded:
-          the semantics for the type can be any finite set.

 Additional :gdef:`custom types` may be declared by the user using the following declaration: